 Draughts happen where there are unwanted gaps in the construction of your home, and where openings are left uncovered.
-You’ll find draughts at any accidental gap in your home that leads outside.
-You should block most of these – but be careful in areas that need good ventilation, such as areas where there are open fires or open flues and rooms where a lot of moisture is produced, such as the kitchen, bathrooms and utility rooms.
+You’ll find draughts in any gaps that lead outside (for example around doors and windows).
+While it is important to block most of these, be careful in areas that need good ventilation.
+These include areas where there are open fires or open flues and any rooms where a lot of moisture is produced, such as the kitchen, bathrooms and utility rooms.

-Draught-free homes are comfortable at lower temperatures – so you may be able to turn down your thermostat saving even more on your energy bills.
-Draught-proofing around windows and doors could save you around £20 per year*.
-If you have an open chimney, draught-proofing your chimney when you’re not using it could save around £15 per year* for a typical gas-fuelled semi-detached property in England.
+Draught-free homes feel comfortable at lower temperatures.
+This means that by reducing draughts in your home you can turn down your thermostat saving even more on your energy bills.
+Draught-proofing around windows and doors saves around £20 per year*.
+If you have an open chimney, draught-proofing your chimney when you’re not using it saves around £15 per year* for a typical gas-fuelled semi-detached property in England.

-Draught proofing costs will vary depending on how much and which areas of your home you want to draught proof.
+The costs vary depending on how much and which areas of your home you want to draught-proof.
 Professional draught-proofing could cost around £200 for a typical semi-detached property.
 DIY draught-proofing will be cheaper.
-If you’re happy carrying out simple DIY tasks, draught-proofing will be no problem.
-However, some homes, especially older homes with single glazing, will be more difficult to draught-proof.
+If you’re happy carrying out simple DIY tasks, this will be no problem.
+However, some homes, especially older homes with single glazing, will be more difficult.
 Professional draught-proofing is likely to save more energy because the installer will know exactly the right materials to use and where to use them.

-The Energy Saving Trust provides more information and a tutorial on how to fix common draughts in a home: https://energysavingtrust.org.uk/home-insulation/draught-proofing
+The Energy Saving Trust provides more information and a tutorial on how to fix common draughts in a home.

-Simple Energy Advice also provides a search tool to find potential installers: https://www.simpleenergyadvice.org.uk/measures/meta_draughtproof_all_windows_and_doors
+Simple Energy Advice provides a search tool to find potential installers:

 Certain households might be entitled to support under the Energy Company Obligation (ECO).
 Under this scheme medium and larger energy suppliers may fund the installation of certain energy efficiency measures.
-Find out more information about the scheme and if your eligible via Ofgem: https://www.ofgem.gov.uk/environmental-programmes/eco/support-improving-your-home
+Find out more information about the scheme and if your eligible via Ofgem.